Y Pwyllgor Cyllid

 I’ve got two questions that I think could quite easily be put in writing—one on land disposals tax and the other one on budget protocol.
 The question that I would like to ask now, though, is: the Chancellor is to launch a multi-year spending review, but it won’t conclude until spring next year.
 How much long-term certainty are you hoping to have come the UK Government’s budget in October, and how are you currently planning to budget beyond 2025-26?

 Thank you, Chair.
-Well, what we’re told by the incoming Government is that we’ll get a one-year settlement in October, and then, in the spring, we will get a three-year revenue and a four-year capital horizon.
+Well, what we’re told by the incoming Government is that we’ll get a one-year settlement in October, and then, in the spring, we will get a three-year [correction: a further two-year] revenue and a four-year capital horizon.
 So, that’s what we are working on.
 That will be hugely welcome, of course, because it would allow us to plan, and allow us to give indications to all those partners who rely on our budgets as to what they might expect in those future years.
 If we can get back to that—we’ve been in that territory in the past—that would be hugely welcome.

 So, we are carrying out a Welsh spending review—our own approach to that—and that will allow us, if we are in that position, to be able to take a longer term view of the Welsh Government’s own ambitions.
 I hope it will certainly give us some scope, as Emma said, to put a greater priority on the preventative aspect of Welsh Government spend if you’re able to plan over that horizon.
 That work has already started.
 I know I have meetings in my diary to catch up on where it’s got to and to continue to work with colleagues on that.